null

 2. Panel Specifications and Design - We produce one or more panel drawings that include dimensions, material, voltage, power, materials, wiring, and mounting mechanism.

-3. Samples - If needed, we produce samples for testing within your design.
-There are a range of mechanisms to test for performance and durability against your specifications.
+3. Samples - We produce samples for qualification.
+There are a range of tests to validate for performance and durability against your specifications.

 4. Full Production - Panels are produced at scale.
-We manage QA and the import process.
+We manage QA and the import process or shipment to your CM.

 ^back to top